Victor-B-dev/flac_converter/README.md

-Bash script for converting FLAC files into mp3 using FFmpeg (audio software) in a folder named "flac_files"
+Bash script for converting FLAC files into mp3 using FFmpeg (ffmpeg.org) in a folder named "flac_files"

 This script needs to be in the flac_files folder.